 Juliette Binoche is the newcomer in a small provincial post war French town, whose arrival to open a chocolate shop during Lent proves too much for the strict mayor (Alfred Molina).

-With Johnny Depp as the mysterious river boat stranger, it’s a sensual feast for the eyes and a mouth-watering chocolate treat for the lips.
-The scene where Johnny licks his fingers while Juliette guesses his favourite chocolate is a classic.
-What’s your favourite?
+With Johnny Depp as the mysterious river boat stranger, it's a sensual feast for the eyes and a mouth-watering chocolate treat for the lips.
+The scene where Johnny licks his fingers while Juliette guesses his favourite chocolate is a classic!

 Talking of mouth-watering moments, leads me to cast my vote for Like Water for Chocolate (1992) or Como Agua Para Chocolate, to give it, it's actual Spanish title.